 About me

 I am qualified to work in several areas, stress management, eating disorders and CBT.
-With a humanistic approach, I offer a non judgemental attitude working with individuals to enable them to seek solutions to their current issues and experiences.
+With a Plurslistic, humanistic approach, I offer a non judgemental attitude working with individuals to enable them to seek solutions to their current issues and experiences.
 Aiming to provide a safe environment that is confidential.
-Usually I would see people in my consulting room however I will visit people in their homes if necessary.
-For therapy to be effective regular sessions, I believe are necessary.
-As a consequence of the current 'lockdown' situation I am now able to offer video internet therapy, unfortunately home visits are currently out of the question.
-I like to think that talking therapy as it's called is very helpful providing, as a therapist, you hear as well as listen and try to understand what is being shared with you.
+Usually I would see people in my home however I also offer zoom or telephone sessions.
+For therapy to be effective regular sesions are more helpful.
+I like to think that talking therapy as it's called is very useful providing a therapist, who can hear as well as listen and try to understand what is being shared by you.

 Training, qualifications & experience

-My training is as you may expect, ongoing.
-Initially I trained at Chester College an extension of Liverpool university and achieved an advanced diploma in my field.
+My training is as you may expect is ongoing.
+Initially I trained on a BACP course in a University setting in my field.
+Where I Achieved an Advanced Dipploma.
 Subsequently I have attended a variety of education institutes including Warwick university and trained with the National Centre for Eating Disorders where I achieved an advanced diploma, also the Centre for Stress Management from whom I also achieved a diploma in stress Management.
 I have also done extensive courses with Human Givens.
 Previously I have worked in a GP Practice, charities, and also in private practice.

 Member organisations